open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 ### Values

-Values are the things that get passed to an Invocation or used in a Condition.
+Values are the things that get passed to an Invocation or used in an Expression.
 Values can be either a Path, a Literal, or an Invocation.

 Invocations as Values allows calling functions as parameters to other functions.
 See [Invocations](#invocations) for details on Invocation syntax.